 “You shouldn’t mess with that.
 Cannon Jack wants us alive, I’ll ask him to send his surgeon down.”

-A curious smile formed on Yvessia’s elven features.
+With that a curious smile formed on Yvessia’s elven features.

 “So… what’s the story, Gren, why did they call you ‘The Seawolf’?” she asked in her lilting voice.